 Elena Balsari Berrone (progettista del verde)

-Façade: white glazed plaster
+Façade: white plaster with a rough trowel finish

-Windows: pitch-pine, with shutters
+Windows: pitch-pine, painted white

 R. Pedio, Linea Lombarda.
 Opere di Vico Magistretti, in L'Architettura, cronache e storia 57, 1960